MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.PersonalContacts/New-MgUserContactFolder.md

 Create a new contactFolder under the user's default contacts folder.
 You can also create a new contactfolder as a child of any specified contact folder.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaUserContactFolder](/powershell/module/Microsoft.Graph.Beta.PersonalContacts/New-MgBetaUserContactFolder?view=graph-powershell-beta)

 ## SYNTAX